Is it normal to have problems at school because of pain and functional symptoms?

 School transition program

-- When students have missed over 2 weeks of school, we often recommend a gradual return to school.
+- When students have missed over 2 weeks of school, often a gradual return to school is helpful.
 For example, you might plan for your child to return to school for half-days and work up toward a full school schedule.

 - A plan to slowly increase attendance and participation can be created as a team with school staff, parents and your child.
 Physicians and psychologists can offer specific recommendations as needed.